Mary Meyers Rosenfield: Personal life

 Mary Meyers married George Rosenfield, a businessman, in 1937.
 They had two daughters.
 Their younger daughter Rita Sue was born with developmental disabilities, and lived at Richmond State School as an adult, beginning in 1970.

-Mary Rosenfield was active in her community beyond disability-related projects, serving as president of the Ladies' Auxiliary at the American Legion, as a Girl Scout leader, and as a member of the El Campo Garden Club.
+Rosenfield was active in her community beyond disability-related projects, serving as president of the Ladies' Auxiliary at the American Legion, as a Girl Scout leader, and as a member of the El Campo Garden Club.

-Mary Meyers Rosenfield was widowed in 1990, and died in April 2006, age 96.
+Rosenfield was widowed in 1990, and died in 2006, age 95.
 Her gravesite is in the Shearith Israel cemetery in Wharton.
 A resolution marking her lifetime achievements was introduced into the Texas House of Representatives after her death.